-- Relate an example of ways in which your system benefited you and others.
+Relate an example of ways in which your system benefited you and others.

-- Stress that you can be flexible in order to accommodate unexpected new problems and tasks.
+- Stress that you can be flexible to accommodate unexpected new problems and tasks.

 How to Describe Yourself

 You may be asked whether you would describe yourself as an organized person.
 The short answer is "yes," but consider expanding your answer with some details that show your thinking.
 You might tailor one of these examples to your own experiences and habits:

 - Absolutely.
 I like to keep a checklist and make sure that each item gets the attention it needs.